HassanSajjad-302/HMake/README.md

 Use git clone --recursive to download HMake.

-Compile the project using CMake and Make(Please Note HMake can self-compile itself but binaries and installers are currently not provided).
+updateSourceNodeBTarget the project using CMake and Make(Please Note HMake can self-compile itself but binaries and installers are currently not provided).
 It will produce three binaries hhelper, hbuild, UnbuiltTarget, and one static library hconfigure.
 You will use hhelper, hbuild, and hconfigure to configure